pe1hvh/platformIO2arduinoIDE/README.md

 ----------
 - All the .cpp and .h files will be placed in the git repo special for the ArduinoIDE.
 - .cpp files are renamed to .ino files
-- main.cpp will be renamed to <projectName>.ino file.
+- main.cpp will be renamed to "projectName".ino file.
-- delete compiler preprocessor directives
+- delete compiler preprocessor directives that are not supported in Arduino sketches
-- delete some unnessary include statements in ino files other than main.ino
+- delete some unnessary include statements in ino files (other than main.ino)

 Test in Arduino IDE 1.8.19